redxdev/MAPlugins/README.md

 If `bExcludeFailedChildren` is true then any child that fails will be excluded from subsequent random selections until the random composite is exited entirely.
 If `bExcludeFailedChildren` is false then a child can be selected again even immediately after it fails.

+# MASmartObjects

+Extensions to the UE5 SmartObjects plugin.